 PPFD measures the amount of photosynthetic active light that reaches a surface.
 This is essentially a measure of how efficient the light is at providing usable light to your plants.

-While most LEDs are highly efficient, these can still vary significantly.
-High-priced, professional lights are typically the best, while lower cost options will scatter more light.
+While most LEDs are highly efficient, they can still vary significantly.
+High-priced, professional lights are priced high for a reason, while lower cost options tend to scatter more light.

 Indoor Grow Tents For Peppers

-If you want to grow your peppers indoors over the winter, you will likely want to invest in a grow tent.
+If you want to grow your peppers indoors over the winter, you might want to invest in a grow tent.
 These tents are fully enclosed, reflective zip-up tents in which you can grow plants.
-They usually contain holes for airflow fans due to heat buildup.
+They usually contain holes for ventilation in order to provide fresh air to your plants.

 While the setup is more complex than a simple seed starter tray, the benefit is that the light is enclosed.
 This means that you won’t have bright, glaring light in your home all year.
 It also offers a superior, reflective interior surface so that more of your light’s energy can reach the pepper plant’s foliage.